TamimiGitHub/faa-sam-demo/010-Env-Setup.md

    ![vscode extension install](./img/vscode_keybinding.png)

-1. When the key binding dialog comes up, type the following on your keyboard `CMD+SHIFT+V`
+1. When the key binding dialog comes up, type the following on your keyboard `CMD+SHIFT+V` and hit enter

 1. You should now see the new keybinding